nowaalex/af-utils/conventions.md

 configured; subsequent releases use GitHub OIDC without a long-lived publish token.

+A Changeset summary must describe the observable change for every package it versions.
+When packages from different products need different explanations, use separate Changesets so each generated package changelog remains product-specific.

 ## Documentation

 Every pnpm workspace package must have a `README.md` beside its `package.json`,